3 Week 2-Working With Files

 Which Editor?

-When we say, “nano is a text editor,” we really do mean “text”: it can only work with plain character data, not tables, images, or any other human-friendly media.
+nanois a text editor,” we really do mean “text”: it can only work with plain character data, not tables, images, or any other human-friendly media.
 We use it in examples because it is one of the least complex text editors.
 However, because of this trait, it may not be powerful enough or flexible enough for the work you need to do after this workshop.
 On Unix systems (such as Linux and Mac OS X), many programmers use Emacs or Vim (both of which require more time to learn), or a graphical editor such as Gedit.
 On Windows, you may wish to use Notepad++.
-Windows also has a built-in editor called notepad that can be run from the command line in the same way as nano for the purposes of this lesson.
+Windows also has a built-in editor callednotepadthat can be run from the command line in the same way asnanofor the purposes of this lesson.No matter what editor you use, you will need to know where it searches for and saves files.
+If you start it from the shell, it will (probably) use your current working directory as its default location.

 Once our file is saved, we can use Ctrl-X to quit the editor and return to the shell.